UrbsLab/RARE/README.md

 RARE: Relevant Association Rare-variant-bin Evolver (under development); an evolutionary algorithm approach to binning rare variants as a rare variant association analysis tool.
 Please email satvik.dasariraju@pennmedicine.upenn.edu and ryanurb@pennmedicine.upenn.edu for any inquiries related to RARE.

-RARE is an evolutionary algorithm that constructs bins of rare variant features with relevant association to class (univariate and/or multivariate interactions) through the following steps:
+<ins>RARE<\ins> is an evolutionary algorithm that constructs bins of rare variant features with relevant association to class (univariate and/or multivariate interactions)
+through the following steps:

 1) Random bin initializaiton or expert knowledge input